 Situational Awareness Present

-Situational awareness of the current situation is what most responders think about when SA comes to mind.
-It starts with the size up (capturing clues and cues) and comprehending meaning from them.
-There are two types of clues and cues responders make sense of – Positive and Negative clues and cues.
+Situational awareness about the current situation is what most responders think of when SA comes to mind.
+It starts with the size-up (capturing clues and cues) and comprehending (understanding) meaning from them.
+There are two types of clues and cues responders make sense of – positive and negative clues and cues.

 Positive clues and cues are those that are visible and/or audible.
 Negative clues and cues are those that are NOT visible and/or audible.
 Indeed, the absence of certain information can, unto itself, be a critical clue or cue.
-To form strong “Present” SA, involves taking the positive clues and cues and plugging them into the “Past” SA in a fashion that makes the current situation make sense.
-If something does not make sense, that is a red flag and should warrant further investigation into why things are not aligning.
+To form strong “Present” SA involves taking the positive clues and cues and plugging them into the “Past” SA in a fashion that makes the current situation make sense.
+If something does not make sense, that is a red flag and should warrant further investigation into why your understanding is not aligning.

 Situational Awareness Future